mapachillo-space/mapachillo-space.github.io/README.md

 ## About Us

-displaced mexican artists drifting through the void
+displaced mexican artists and tinkerers drifting through the void

 ## Projects